AlexGurianov/Tower-Defence/README.md

 Profiles are good.
 Satisfy your needs through deleting your wrong creations.
 Profiles are not ghosts.
 Killing them don't harm.

 When bored try "Exit" option.
 Clicking on this option generates a whole new world of opportunities.
 Ghosts should stop hunting you at this moment.

+To give you the taste several screenshots are included: